1Which of the following algorithms is categorized as a 'Lazy Learner'?

 34In Naïve Bayes, what is the 'Posterior Probability'?

-A.The probability of the evidence regardless of class
+B.The probability of the evidence regardless of class

-C.The probability of the evidence given the class
+C.The initial probability of the class

-D.The initial probability of the class
+D.The probability of the class given the evidence

 Correct Answer: The probability of the class given the evidence